 Kurt Kraler is a licensed architect with the Ontario Association of Architects (OAA) and a public art consultant based in Toronto.
-With over a decade of experience in heritage adaptive reuse, context-driven contemporary design, and technical innovation, he specializes in architectural services for small projects and public art commissions.
+With over a decade of experience in heritage adaptive reuse, context-driven contemporary design, and technical innovation, he specializes in design services for small buildings, consulting on commercial signage strategies, and managing public art projects.

 Kurt has spearheaded complex community-based projects that revitalize historic structures for modern functional needs.
 He frequently collaborates with visual artists, including Abbas Akhavan, Jessica Karuhanga, and Francisco-Fernando Granados, to translate conceptual sketches into reality through sophisticated 3D modelling, visualization, and fabrication oversight.